 WTCN's Casey Jones, played by Roger Awsumb, has a few words about Chris as Joe The Cook.
 For more great info about Lunch with Casey Jones, click here and off you'll go to Minnesota!

-Chris and Bob Newman tape a segment for Casey’s 15th Anniversary show.
+Chris and Bob Newman taped a segment for Casey's 15th Anniversary show.
 Chris reprises the Joe The Cook character with Bob Newman as the intrepid Charlie Chan-esque detective, Charlie Can Do.